eProsima/policies/CONTRIBUTING.md

 # Contribution Guidelines

-*Fast DDS* is an open source C++ implementation of the DDS (Data Distribution Service) standard of the OMG (Object Management Group).
+Most of eProsima's products follow an open source model.
 As such, we are always listening to the community for issues, feature improvements and suggestions.

 ## Submitting a pull request